 SBASIC allows the use of hex and binary literals in programs.
-This makes for clearer code in in may cases, for example where system offsets are referenced, or to set 24bit RGB colour values, etc. A pity, then, that Q-Liberator will not accept programs coded in this way.
+This makes for clearer code in many cases, for example where system offsets are referenced, or to set 24bit RGB colour values, etc. A pity, then, that Q-Liberator will not accept programs coded in this way.
 They can also not be loaded back into a SuperBASIC interpreter.

 Make sure you dont RENUMber this program, or your own program after merging DeHex.
 Also ensure that your program doesnt have line numbers above 32738 before you merge.